Jay McKee: St. Louis Blues (2006–2009)

 On July 1, 2006, McKee signed a four year, $16 million contract with the St. Louis Blues.
 An early season injury delayed McKee's debut with St. Louis until his first game with the team on October 20, 2006, where McKee played only 1:15 in a 3–2 overtime loss to the Vancouver Canucks.
 Injuries continued to plague McKee during the 2006–07 season as he suffered various injuries including a knee injury, a broken finger, and two lower body injuries.
 In 23 games with St. Louis, McKee did not record any points.

 McKee rebounded in the 2007–08 season, scoring two goals and nine points in 66 games.
 On October 23, 2007, McKee recorded his first point with the Blues in an assist on a goal scored by Keith Tkachuk during a 4–2 win over the Anaheim Ducks.
 On November 1, McKee scored his first goal as a member of the team, scoring the game-winning third period goal against Josh Harding of the Minnesota Wild in a 3–2 victory.
 McKee finished the season with two goals and nine points and the Blues did not qualify for the post-season.

 In 2008–09, McKee played in 69 games, his highest total since 2005–06, and scored a goal and eight points helping St. Louis reach the post-season for the first time since 2004.
 On April 15, 2009, McKee skated in his first playoff game with the Blues in a 2–1 loss to the Vancouver Canucks.
-Overall, in four playoff games, McKee had no points.
+In four playoff games, McKee had no points.

 Following the 2008–09 season, the Blues bought out the final year of McKee's contract, making him a free agent.